History of Celebrate Fairfax, Inc. & Celebrate Fairfax! Festival

-Northern Virginia’s largest music and entertainment festival, known by many as simply “The Fair!”
+Northern Virginia’s largest music and entertainment festival!
 More than 70,000 attendees enjoy seven stages of performances, great food, interactive exhibits and activities, a carnival, and many special attractions and activities.
 Celebrate Fairfax! is held annually the second weekend after Memorial Day.

 Fall for Fairfax KidsFest

 The premiere annual Northern Virginia fall festival takes place on the grounds of the beautiful Fairfax County Government Center.
-This great family festival is full of activities including scarecrow making, pumpkin painting, hay-rides, petting zoo, inflatables, kid’s crafts, stage entertainment, and more.
-Held annually the Saturday before Columbus Day Weekend, the 2017 event will occur on September 28th and October 1st.
+This great family festival is full of programs including scarecrow making, pumpkin painting, hay-rides, petting zoo, inflatables, kid’s crafts, health, fitness and environmental activities, stage entertainment, and more.
+Held annually the Saturday before Columbus Day Weekend.
 For more information about this event, visit www.fallforfairfax.com.

 Lord and Lady Fairfax Awards Program and SALUTE!

 Each year, twenty members of the Fairfax County community (a man and woman from each Supervisor’s District) are named “Lords” or “Ladies” Fairfax, an honor bestowed based on community service and leadership.
-Honorees are named by Members of the Board of Supervisors, and receive their awards at the start of “Fair Week” each June.
+Honorees are named by Members of the Board of Supervisors, and receive their awards at the annual Salute to Lord and Lady Fairfax event, held prior to the Festival in June.